 When comparing San Francisco bootcamps, look for mentor support, project-based course work, and networking opportunities.
 Career counseling and resources are also important to consider.
 Tech companies are looking for employees that not only have the skills to complete the tasks required, but also for workers who have “soft skills” like communication, problem solving, and teamwork abilities.
 Programs with project-based curriculums, interviewing practice, and more help students work on these highly sought after soft skills also necessary in today’s technical workforce.

 San Francisco is a prime location for enrolling in a coding bootcamp.
-The city of San Francisco is listed by Builtin.com as one of eight Top US Tech Hubs for 2021.
+The city of San Francisco is listed by Builtin.com as one of eight Top US Tech Hubs.
 As a well-known tech hub, San Francisco is committed to building its technology workforce to fill the many open positions.
 Support is offered by the City and County of San Francisco through TechSF trainings, apprenticeships, and networking events.

 Completion of bootcamps in San Francisco will help you start or further your career in the technology field of your choice.
 Bootcamps in San Francisco will prepare you to enter the workforce in a city saturated with coding career opportunities.